Are you a real estate agent who is looking to switch brokerages?

 After you have told your broker that you are going to leave, they will probably try to give you better terms in order to keep you at their brokerage, especially if you are a good agent that generates a lot of revenue for them.

-If your broker offers you better terms in order to convince you to stay at the brokerage, it can be a difficult decision to make.
+If your broker offers you better terms such as giving you a higher commission split in order to convince you to stay at the brokerage, it can be a difficult decision to make.

 On one hand, you may feel like you are getting what you want by staying with the company while receiving all of the benefits that you were looking for in a new brokerage.